 All pupils are prepared for two separate qualifications in English – the IGCSE in English Language and the IGCSE in English Literature.
 Pupils study a wide range of fiction and non-fiction texts in different genres and from different time periods (including works by Shakespeare, Austen and Dickens) and learn important skills of close analysis, reasoned argument and careful writing.
 Written coursework components in both subjects give pupils the opportunity to explore their own particular interests and enthusiasms, and are good preparation for the kind of independent work pupils will encounter in the Sixth Form.

 At A level, pupils are introduced to a wide range of novels, plays and poems from the medieval period to the present day.
 They are asked to think about their own responses to these texts as well as how the texts have been read by other people.
-They also have the opportunity to explore their own literary interests and enthusiasms in an extended coursework essay which they write in the first term of the Upper Sixth.
-This essay involves the kind of independent reading and research that is typical of, and certainly useful preparation for, university study.
+Pupils develop important skills of close analysis, reasoned judgement and detailed and confident argument while also increasing their sensitivity to how language is used to shape meaning.
+There is no coursework component, although pupils do have the opportunity at the end of the Lower Sixth to write an extended essay on a text of their own choice.
+This essay involves the kind of independent reading and research that is typical of, and is certainly very useful preparation for, university study.

 Our Academic Scholarship programme seeks to inspire pupils who demonstrate either high general ability or exceptional ability in a particular academic area across either STEM or the Liberal Arts.